seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 ### Objects (basic-objects, object-literals, and classes) <a name="objects"></a>
-- `object-literals`, `classes`, and calling functions with `new` are the 3 ways to instantiate new objects.
-- Objects are lists of key/value pairs and they all inherit from the parent `Object` class.
+- _Objects_ are just lists of key/value pairs and they all inherit from the parent `Object` class.
 We'll use the term <b>basic-object</b> to refer to objects which inherit directly from this class and no other.
+- `object-literals` and `classes` are two different templates for initializing objects in TypeScript/JavaScript.
+The third way (in old-school JavaScript) would be to call function with `new` but this is considered obsolete next to classes and leads to more complex code when doing inheritance.
 - Just to point out, symbols have single key/value pair and functions also have key/values pairs and inherit from the `Function` class which in turn inherits from the `Object` class.
-Due to how we use these different features though we'll keep objects, functions, and symbols separate.
-Also note that in Javascript objects are dynamic (we can append as many properties as we want) but in Typescript the keys are static once the object is instantiated.
+Due to how we use these features though, we'll consider objects, functions, and symbols separate datatypes.
+Also note that in Javascript objects are dynamic (we can append as many properties as we want) but in Typescript the keys are static by default once the object is instantiated.

 #### Object-literals <a name="object-literals"></a>
 - `object-literals` are a what's created from doing key/value pairs lists with curly-braces (ie `{ name: 'john' }`) and are a convenient, shorthand way of creating basic-objects.
 They make it easy to both organize code and pass data around.